Is Copper Canyon safe?

 Copper Canyon Safety

 Yes… in our experience, Copper Canyon is safe for travel.
-The issues there and in many border areas have subsided and we continue to take groups there safely.
+The issues there and in many border areas have largely subsided (though we never hear this in the US) and we continue to take groups there safely.
 Basically the conflict is over and even in the days when there was violence, no tour groups were affected.

 And yes, we continue to take groups there often and people are amazed at how calm it is and how safe they feel.